-Heritage Ecologies presents an ecological understanding of heritage that furthers a concern for how the making and unmaking of heritage objects always involves a wide range of human and other-than-human actors.
-Recognizing the entangled nature-cultures of heritage is essential in an Anthropocene ...
+Heritage Ecologies presents an ecological understanding of heritage that furthers a concern for how its making and unmaking always involves a wide range of human and other-than-human actors.
+Recognizing the entangled nature-cultures of heritage is essential in the Anthropocene era, ...

 Interrogating Human Origins encourages new critical engagements with the study of human origins, broadening the range of approaches to bring in postcolonial theories, and begin to explore the decolonisation of this complex topic.
 The collection of chapters presented in this volume creates spaces ...

 Multispecies Archaeology explores the issue of ecological and cultural novelty in the archaeological record from a multispecies perspective.
 Human exceptionalism and our place in nature have long been topics of academic consideration and archaeology has been synonymous with an axclusively human ...

 Archaeology has been an important source of metaphors for some of the key intellectuals of the 20th century: Sigmund Freud, Walter Benjamin, Alois Riegl and Michel Foucault, amongst many others.
 However, this power has also turned against archaeology, because the discipline has been dealt with ...

 Elements of Architecture explores new ways of engaging architecture in archaeology.
 It conceives of architecture both as the physical evidence of past societies and as existing beyond the physical environment, considering how people in the past have not just dwelled in buildings but have existed ...

 By Bjørnar Olsen, Þóra Pétursdóttir